DFE-Digital/get-into-teaching-app/app/views/content/my-story-into-teaching/international-career-changers/returning-to-teaching-with-support-from-an-adviser.md

 description: |-
   Shaun's route into teaching
 date: "2020-02-01"
+quote:
+  q-shaun:
+    text: I believe the advice for approaching the observed lesson was exceptional – I received lots of great ideas (especially for science practicals).
+    inline: left
 ---

 I taught abroad for a number of years and returned to the UK in 2017.
 On returning, I felt teaching back in the UK was too daunting as things had moved on a lot since I was last in a UK classroom.